pulumiverse/.github/CONTRIBUTING.md

 We use the
 [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)
 specification to standardize our commit history.
-To enforce this convention on commit messages and/or pull request titles, we use the [Semantic Pull Requests](https://github.com/probot/semantic-pull-requests) bot.
+To encourage this convention on commit messages and/or pull request titles, we use the [Semantic Pull Requests](https://github.com/probot/semantic-pull-requests) bot.